MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/fieldref/fieldref-caption-method.md

 ## Remarks

 The Caption method returns the caption of a field.
 Caption first looks for a [CaptionML Property](../../properties/devenv-captionml-property.md).
 If it does not find one, it will use the [Name Property](../../properties/devenv-name-property.md).
-This means that CAPTION is enabled for multilanguage functionality.
+This means that Caption is enabled for multilanguage functionality.

 This method is similar to the [FieldCaption Method \(Record\)](../../methods-auto/record/record-fieldcaption-method.md).